Meaning and Explanation of an Insurance Deductible

-A deductible is a cost-sharing provision meant to reduce the number of smaller claims, to reduce claims costs for insurance companies, and to lower the overall premium for the policyholder.
+A deductible is a cost-sharing provision meant to reduce the number of smaller claims, reduce claims costs for insurance companies, and lower the overall premium for the policyholder.

-Losses under your deductible are paid by you, which allow the insurance company to pass on the cost savings in overall premium to you.
-The use of deductibles also promotes a prevention conscious, sensibility.
+Losses under your deductible are paid by you, which allows the insurance company to pass on the cost savings in the overall premium to you.
+The use of deductibles also promotes prevention consciousness.

 Deductibles on Car Insurance

 Deductibles on car insurance are similar to deductibles found in any other type of insurance product.

 Most deductibles on personal vehicle insurance are tied to physical damage coverage such as collision, comprehensive and all-perils coverages.
 For example, you may have a $500 deductible on collision coverage and $300 for comprehensive.
 Another popular scenario is either a $500 or $1,000 on All-Perils coverage.

 Deductibles on personal vehicle insurance are typically exclusive to physical damage coverages.
 However, it’s not unusual to see commercial vehicles with a deductible on liability coverage.